TechMediaToday

 7. Key Backup And Recovery

 Additionally, critical backup and recovery are essential to any PKI system deployment strategy.
-This involves creating backups of all the keys used to encrypt data on each host computer or device and setting up a procedure for recovering lost or damaged keys should they ever be needed.
-This helps ensure that sensitive data remains secure even during a system failure.
+This involves creating backups of all the keys used to encrypt data on each host computer or device and setting up a procedure for recovering lost or damaged keys and ensure that sensitive data remains secure even during a system failure.

 8. Disaster Recovery